exporl/apex-documentation/studies/index.md

 4. Then go to `New...` on the `Studies` tab.

-5. Simple paste the url to your git repository inside the `Url` field.
+5. Paste the url to your git repository inside the `Url` field.
    Libgit2 can use http/https[^2] or ssh.
+The `https://exporl.med.kuleuven.be/apex-study/` web interface will create a user with the same name as your device, so an example url could be `ssh://3100237ea402b301@exporl-ssh.med.kuleuven.be:8444/name-of-repo`

 6. Uncheck `Upload results`.
 Select the branch containing the experiment files, and click `Link study`.